imi-ms/mdro-report/Readme.md

 ### location
 - **id** - the id of the location.
 This can be any number.
 The ID has to be unique.
 - **from** - The date time when the patient was transferred to this location.
 It follows the ISO-8601 standard.
 - **till** - The date time when the patient was transferred to a different location or dismissed.
 It follows the ISO-8601 standard.
+- **clinic** - The clinic where the patient was located.
+Can be any string.

 Example:
 ```xml